-You’ll get credit for your Master degree in related areas of study in your Bachelor degree.
-This means you save time (and money) when compared with studying a Bachelor and Master degree separately.
+You’ll get credit for your Master’s degree in related areas of study in your Bachelor’s degree.
+This means you save time (and money) when compared with studying a Bachelor’s and Master’s degree separately.

-Study a Master degree in the same field as your Bachelor degree to develop a depth of knowledge and specialist skills.
-Or take your Master degree in a different field to broaden your knowledge and develop your transferable skills.
+Study for a Master’s degree in the same field as your Bachelor’s degree to develop a depth of knowledge and specialist skills.
+Or take your Master’s degree in a different field to broaden your knowledge and develop your transferable skills.

 - Be competitive in the jobs market

-Your Master qualification can help you stand out from the crowd and remain competitive in the global jobs market.
+Your Master’s qualification can help you stand out from the crowd and remain competitive in the global jobs market.

 The benefit of aiming for this flexible program is that you can explore what ANU offers before settling on a discipline area.
 Then, when you’re ready, you can choose from over 300 FVDD combinations – explore first, decide later.